skip to content

 Also helping set the foundation has been the WHO with prequalification and the Stringent Regulatory Authorities’ Collaborative Registration Pathway and Good Reliance Practice guideline.
 Principles generated at these levels set the stage for reliance initiatives such as Project ORBIS (led by the FDA) for assessments in the oncology field, the EMA’s OPEN framework4 in the context of infectious diseases, or worksharing within the ACCESS framework where the work of regulatory assessment is shared across the consortium’s participating regulatory authorities (currently including those of Australia, Canada, Switzerland, Singapore and the UK).
 These efforts point to a growing openness towards harmonised global standards, synergistic leverage of scarce expertise and related resources, and reduced redundancy in regulatory evaluations.

 With these examples, reliance frameworks clearly offer significant advantages for regulatory systems around the world.
-As reliance continues to prove its value in enhancing regulatory efficiency and global health equity, its formalisation becomes increasingly relevant for all stakeholders.
+As reliance continues to prove its value in enhancing regulatory efficiency and global health impact, its formalisation becomes increasingly relevant for all stakeholders.
 Establishing clear frameworks and policies that support international collaboration and mutual reliance on regulatory decisions will be crucial in sustaining these collaborative efforts.

 Regulatory reliance represents not just a strategy but a paradigm shift towards a more integrated and efficient global regulatory framework.
 As stakeholders across international markets embrace this approach, the stage is set for accelerated innovation, improved access to treatments, and enhanced resilience in the face of future health crises.
 Regulatory collaboration, combined with the leverage of digital enabling technologies, offers a significantly faster path for a medicine’s journey from bench to patients everywhere.